deepintocode/100-days-of-code/log.md

 **Today's Progress**: Fixed my pomodoro clock's issues and then dwelved into processing.
 Actual Processing, not p5js.

 **Thoughts:** Getting into Processing...
 Java...
 I've done this before.
 Doesn't seem that bad at this point.

+## Day 53: September 22, 2018

+**Today's Progress**: Went through the official Gatsbyjs tutorial and explored physics engine basics in Processing.

+**Thoughts:** Gatsby is still a bit too much for me.
+I'm not sure if it's Gatsby or GraphQL though...